2018 trends for hardwood floors – 11 popular styles you won’t want to miss

 Either way, one thing is consistent: Cool tones are strongly preferred.
 There is a strong move away from warmer tones (e.g. reds, red/brown blends or yellow undertones) and a preference towards browns that are more pure and cooler (i.e no red undertones).

 Cool tones are preferred both the walls (especially grays) and floors, and these work hand in hand together.
 I even see some customers blending in a touch of gray to the dark browns (both to lighten it a bit and to add coolness and depth to the color.

 For those looking to go darker and darker, they are generally blending ebony/dark walnut (i.e. a 50/50 blend), ebony/jacobean or trying out the new true black.
 True Black is the newest stain from Duraseal, and as the name implies, it’s truly the blackest stain you can use – it’s more opaque for a darker look and more modern feel as it hides most of the graining you find in oak.

-The picture to the right is True Black.
+The picture above is True Black.
 It’s often a good solution if you find that you have a mixture of wood species in your home as it camouflages the differences more.
 But, true black floors do show every bit of dust, so be aware of this.

 Darker floors are a bit more challenging to clean and maintain.
 You may find this article I just wrote helpful: 10 tips to clean and maintain dark hardwood floors.
 For those looking to go dark, but a bit lighter (either due to preference or for easier maintenance), try dark walnut, antique brown, coffee brown or special walnut (or a blend of these).